Justin-jay-Kirkman/satellite-simulation/README.md

 <b>Last Push:</b> Goal is to get some data into the front end and refactor the event_stream after.
 There are many Websocket tutorials out there and it might have been an easier choice for a quicker delivery.
 That being said, I still like the one way connections with SSE opposed to bi-directional flow as I think it might be harder to load balance, use with firewalls and proxies.(It just takes more time than I thought to set up)

 <b>Last issue working on:</b> celery is not working anymore once containerized.
 It doesn’t seem to be loading the models from django.
-I’m taking a deeper look into this.
+For now, bypassing this by having vue push updates at random intervals and console logging for easy viewing.

 ### Results